As Musk buyout looms, Twitter searches for its soul

 “It's fairly filled with hate anyway,” he says.
 “And Twitter hasn't done a lot about it.
 So let's see where it goes.”
 Which, given Musk's mercurial nature, could be almost any direction at all.

 Associated Press Writer David Klepper contributed to this story from Providence, Rhode Island.
-7 Metaverse Stocks That May Go Out of This World
+7 Transportation Stocks That Can Keep Your Portfolio Moving Forward

 .